awslabs/data-on-eks/website/docs/blueprints/ai-ml/emr-spark-rapids.md

     - Register as a new user if you are using the website for the first time
     - Use the credentials to login
 3. Select [HP](https://datadynamics.fanniemae.com/data-dynamics/#/reportMenu;category=HP)
-4. Click on  **Download Data** and choose *Single-Family Loan Performance Data*
+4. Click on  `Download Data` and choose `Single-Family Loan Performance Data`
-5. You will find a tabular list of `Acquisition and Performance` files sorted based on year and quarter.
-Click on the file to download `Eg: 2017Q1.zip`
+5. You will find a tabular list of Acquisition and Performance` files sorted based on year and quarter.
+Click on the file to download.
+You can download three years(2020, 2021 and 2022 - 4 files for each year and one for each quarter) worth of data that will be used in our example job.  e.g.,: 2017Q1.zip
-6. Unzip the downlad file to extract the csv file `Eg: 2017Q1.csv`
+6. Unzip the downlad file to extract the csv file to your local machine. e.g.,: 2017Q1.csv
-7. Copy only the CSV files to an S3 bucket under `${S3_BUCKET}/${EMR_VIRTUAL_CLUSTER_ID}/spark-rapids-emr/input/fannie-mae-single-family-loan-performance/`.
+7. Copy only the CSV files to an S3 bucket under ${S3_BUCKET}/${EMR_VIRTUAL_CLUSTER_ID}/spark-rapids-emr/input/fannie-mae-single-family-loan-performance/.
 The example below uses three years of data (one file for each quarter, 12 files in total).
+Note: `${S3_BUCKET}` and `${EMR_VIRTUAL_CLUSTER_ID}` values can be extracted from Terraform outputs.

 ```
  aws s3 ls s3://emr-spark-rapids-<aws-account-id>-us-west-2/949wt7zuphox1beiv0i30v65i/spark-rapids-emr/input/fannie-mae-single-family-loan-performance/